-I couldn’t shake the feeling that I was being locked in, and there’s no denying that you are.
-Sure eventually I can leave and forward my HEY email somewhere else.
+I couldn’t shake the feeling that I was being locked in, and to some extent you are.
+I can leave and forward my HEY email somewhere else.
 I can export my mail, but if I have been diligently labelling all my email in HEY, exporting my emails results in a single .mbox file and all my label history is gone.
-This needs to be fixed by offering multiple .mbox files, one per label.
+This could be fixed by offering multiple .mbox files, one per label.
+Maybe I’m niggling?

 No snooze.
-I think this is such an important feature of Fastmail and Gmail and it’s a glaring omission from HEY.
+I think this is such an important feature of Fastmail and Gmail and it’s an omission from HEY right now.
 Sure I can set aside and reply later, but there are too many occasions where I want to set something aside for a few weeks, months even.
 With HEY, my only option is Set Aside but then the email is staring me in the face constantly, demanding my attention.
 With Fastmail, I can snooze for a month and have it reappear in my inbox when I need to deal with it, allowing me to forget all about it until then.
-This is liberating, but with HEY it feels regressive.
+This is liberating, but with HEY it’s lacking.

 Cover art.
-This feels like a poor excuse for an Archive folder.
+This feels like it should be an Archive folder.
 Some people (🙋) really don’t want to see the ‘previously seen’ list every time they view their inbox.
 HEY acknowledges this by allowing you to cover these emails up with an image.
 I get the intention here, of course, but maybe the feature customers really want is to be able to archive their email from the inbox (sorry, Imbox)?

 What impact has HEY had?

-I think it’s pretty clear that HEY isn’t working for me, but has it changed the way I use email?
+I enjoy using it for sure, but HEY isn’t quite firing on all cylinders for me.
+But has it changed the way I use email?

-I still use the Basecamp workflow labels in Fastmail (Set Aside, Paper Trail) as I wrote about in my original post.
+I still use the HEY workflow labels in Fastmail (Set Aside, Paper Trail) as I wrote about in my original post.
 I find Set Aside works for me to some degree, but I tend to use snooze more than set aside.
 I don’t think Reply Later really works for me because I can’t help but leave mails that need attention in my inbox, and archive the rest!
 Inbox Zero for me isn’t a religion, it’s a productive workflow.
 The inbox is a todo list for me and I like that, but HEY has a different approach.

 One of HEY’s principles was a fresh start where you don’t need all that old email baggage.
 I took this to heart somewhat.
 I have loads of folders of archived email, well over 20 years of it.
 I would agree that the majority of this is baggage so I’ve gone ahead and remove a tonne of it.
 I didn’t delete it entirely, I exported the folders to my local macOS Mail and deleted them from Fastmail.
 So I still have it and can search it if I really needed to find something, but I have far fewer folders in Fastmail now.

-My HEY account is up for renewal soon and while I’m tempted to cancel, I am still intrigued to see how it develops over the next year so I’ll probably pay for one more year (I’m fortunate enough to be able to cover the cost, which I appreciate is a luxury).
+My HEY account is up for renewal soon and I’m still intrigued to see how it develops so I’ll pay for one more year (I’m fortunate enough to be able to cover the cost, which I appreciate is a luxury).

 I understand now that I’m not their target market.
 You might say I’m an email ‘power user’ which isn’t a good fit.
 I’m too high maintenance feature-wise, looking for specific export options and a more flexible custom domain implementation (I have several domains on the go!).

 I wholeheartedly recommend Fastmail but I want to stress a big caveat.
 Only use it with a custom domain.
 Fastmail have a policy of recycling email addresses when customers stop paying, which I can’t help but think is a security disaster.
 As an example, my Fastmail username was previously used by someone else and I still get some of their emails, including active online shopping receipts complete with their name, address, phone number… this is crazy! 🤯.
 Both Gmail and HEY strictly never reuse email addresses, and I honestly can’t see understand Fastmail’s position on this.
 So tread with caution here.

-Ultimately, the Fastmail service is just too good to leave behind.
+Ultimately, the Fastmail service is just too good to leave behind for the time being.
 Not only is the UI insanely fast and intuitive, the product is very reliable, it has superb custom domain support, a powerful calendar, human customer support (albeit not as responsive or friendly as HEY), and you get all this for half the price of HEY if you pay annually.
-It’s a great deal and I would argue still the best email offering on the planet.
+It’s a great deal and I would argue still the best email offering on the planet in 2021.

 📣 Save 10% on your first year's Fastmail subscription by signing up using my referral link.